 5. On the page that loads, you will see the preview of your QR Code

-Choose the design
+Choose Qr Code design type

-8. Once you click on it, a window will pop up prompting you to sign-up for a 14-day free trial.
+8. Once you click on it, a window will pop up, prompting you to sign up for a 14-day free trial.
 Once you sign up, you can proceed to download the QR Code

-9. Now, just specify the QR Code image’s format and size.
+9. Now, specify the QR Code image’s format and size.
 Once done, click on Export

 That’s it.
 You now have your Google Maps QR Code.
 You can use it on business cards, brochures, flyers, or invitations.